-Hey Ertsy People!
-I’m talking about my fashionable escapade to the Great Britain today.
-For those who’ve been following me on Facebook or Instagram, this series is not new, but wait! there’re more things here for you, too! *wink*
+Hey Ertsy people!
+I’m talking about my solo trip to Great Britain today.
+For those who’ve been following me on Facebook or Instagram, this series is not new, but wait! there’re more things here for you, too!

 So, for two weeks I’ve been in the UK, Oxford, precisely for the Oxford Summer Courses and it has been a major dream vacation with all the work it came with.

 While the trip was an amazing experience in itself; being my first solo trip and all, it also brought in a great sense of struggle that any traveler feels.
 I found myself at a grave lack of good places to eat for the most authentic experience in this solo venture I had undertaken.
 So, obviously I turned to the internet.
 Several restaurant reviews later, I found myself on the squaremeal site.
 This recently renewed site literally helped me put myself through my first ever trip because of how amazing and handy it is.
 Now with a revamped look, it’s better than ever to search, reserve places to eat and even book venues.

 The cause & the stay:

 I could make enough time to go in and around Oxford, Baths, Blenheim and of course, London and here are my anecdotal experiences from the same!

 If you ever visit Oxford, walk to the end of Woodstock road and a dip-arched entrance on your left will be the Somerville College; one of the constituent colleges of the Oxford University, it has stood through both the World Wars and a lot more.
 Walk through the arch and you’ll emerge into the scenic, one of the most powerful and revolutionary colleges that has stood through almost a century and a half.